 Start with data management

 Companies discovered information as an important asset with the information society replacing the industrial society.
 With data becoming a valuable production factor the management of said data started to become a necessity.
 Today data can be gathered during nearly every step along the user journey and is even producible using for example surveys or user tests.
-But always collecting or generating more data doesn’t directly lead to benefit (which we also detailed here [Managing insights within companies]).
+But always collecting or generating more data doesn’t directly lead to benefit (which we also detailed here).
 On top of that, the Usage of data needs to find a balance between being ethical and being economical.

-To share information within teams and organizations it’s important to find a way to let teams gather appropriate information from the existing data pool and let them communicate within and across teams as freely as possible.
+It is important to share information within teams and organizations.
+Let teams gather appropriate information from the existing data pool and let them communicate within and across teams as freely as possible.
 That way goal-oriented data processing, evaluation, and communication can happen in the most efficient way.

 Managing data responsibly

-As mentioned briefly above you don’t only want to use data in the most economical and efficient way without considering anything else.
-You should also make sure to consider how your users feel about you using their data and accordingly act in an ethical way.
-Based on this, data management has four main responsibilities:
+As mentioned earlier, you don’t want to use data only in the most economical and efficient way.
+You should also consider how your users think about the use of their data and act ethically.
+On this basis, data management has four main tasks:

 - Assess need for information: the first step is to identify which information is necessary to reach a pre-defined goal.
 If the corresponding data is available, the needed parts of its content, necessary presentation and time and context in which the information is need should be precisely defined.

-- Collecting available information: all available sources of data-internal as well as external-have to be identified and should ideally be summarized in one archive or repository.
+- Collecting available information: You should identify and ideally summarize all available sources of data (internal and external) in one archive or repository.